Realverdictai/input-locator-seeker-where/README.md

 ## New Case Category Step
 This version merges case type and accident sub-type into a single hierarchical selection used for AI analysis.
-The categories are organized to avoid overlap:
+The categories are defined in `src/utils/caseCategories.ts` and organized to avoid overlap:

 - **Motor Vehicle / Transportation** – Auto Accident, Motorcycle Accident, Commercial Truck Accident, Bicycle Accident, Pedestrian Accident, Rideshare Accident, Boating/Maritime Accident,